Cyfrin/Updraft/courses/full-stack/1-welcome-to-the-course/12-javascript-refresher/+page.md

 console.log(typeof(isOneNumber)); // Output: number
 ```

-*   **Note:** Javascript is case-sensitive.
+*   **Note:** JavaScript is case-sensitive.
 The operator is `typeof`, not `typeOf`.
 Typos like this will cause errors.

 ## Storing Data with Variables: let vs. const

 Variables are used to store data values under a specific name, allowing you to reuse and manipulate data easily.
-Javascript provides two primary ways to declare variables: `let` and `const`.
+JavaScript provides two primary ways to declare variables: `let` and `const`.

 1.  **`let`:** Declares a variable whose value *can* be changed (reassigned) later in the code.